Anternet/Comments-Documentation/README.md

-# Anternet Documentation
+# Comments Documentation
-Anternet is a project that let you comment on any place on the web, at any time.
+Anternet Comments is a project that let you comment on any place on the web, at any time.

 Think about it as a giant social media that's embedded anywere on the web.
 Anternet controlled by the users, works peer-to-peer, decentrialize and open-source for everyone.